bufbuild/protobuf-es/docs/runtime_api.md

    A convenience property for the `space` option to `JSON.stringify`, which controls indentation for prettier output.
    See the [`JSON.stringify` docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#parameters).

-Note that messages also contain a protected `toJSON` function, which is invoked when `JSON.stringify` is used.
-For more information, see the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#tojson_behavior).
+Note that all messages have a `toJSON` method as well.
+If you serialize a message with `JSON.stringify()`, it will automatically call this method.
+By providing `toJSON`, we make sure that messages are always serialized to the well-defined Protobuf JSON format since it uses our JSON serialization internally.
+Otherwise, `JSON.stringify()` would crash on `BigInt` values, and would not serialize `oneof`, enumerations, and other types correctly.
+Serializing a message with `JSON.stringify()` is equivalent to `message.toJsonString({emitDefaultValues: true})`.

-However, you should never need to invoke this function, which is why it is marked as protected.
+The `toJSON` method is marked as protected since You should never need to invoke this function directly.
 As a rule of thumb, use `JSON.stringify` or `toJsonString` for stringified JSON.
 If actual JSON is desired, use `toJson`.

-### `fromJson`

 The `fromJson` method also accepts an options object for customizing the parsing behavior: